 An alderman spoke out against the tentative title of Spike Lee's yet-to-be-filmed movie, "Chiraq," because it implies there is violence in Chicago.
 While I was whittling the splintery stick I plan to shove up his ass on Monday, I came across this column from 15 years ago, giving Mayor Daley his due for jamming his nose into the movie business.
-A shame he didn't take my advice in the last paragraph, and give Chicago's actual problems, the tottering pension system, more of his scarce mental energies.
+A shame he didn't take my advice in the last paragraph, and give Chicago's actual problems—like the tottering pension system—more of his scarce mental energies.

 Everybody in the Paramount movie "Hardball" swears.
 A lot.
 The boozy baseball coach swears.
 The inner-city kids on his team swear.
 Even the saintly, near-nun love interest swears.